-Some Cloud Service Providers would like for clients to believe that when looking at a Cloud strategy, every workload can and should be run on the cloud, ideally with a single cloud provider.
+Some cloud service providers would like for clients to believe that when looking at a cloud strategy, every workload can and should be run on the cloud, ideally with a single cloud provider.
 There are obvious reasons that they would communicate this type of directive; however, the reality is that not all workloads are cloud ready.
-There will always be cases where there's a preference or strong business reason for keeping a workload on-prem or for leveraging multiple cloud providers.
+There will always be cases where there's a preference or strong business reason for keeping a workload on premises or for leveraging multiple cloud providers.

 What is a multi-cloud strategy and is it part of a hybrid cloud strategy?